jmd-dk/concept/doc/tutorial/parameter_files.rst

   ``output_dir`` in the ``.path`` file, which will be ``'/path/to/concept/output'``.
-When used as is, the ``param`` variable maps to the file name of the parameter file in which it is used, in this case ``'tutorial'``.
-In total, the power spectrum output directory then gets set to ``'/path/to/concept/output/tutorial'``.
-We could have gotten away with just writing ``'output/tutorial'`` out statically.
+When used as is, the ``param`` variable maps to the file name of the parameter file in which it is used, in this case ``'tutorial-3'``.
+In total, the power spectrum output directory then gets set to ``'/path/to/concept/output/tutorial-3'``.
+We could have gotten away with just writing ``'output/tutorial-3'`` out statically.
 Such relative paths in parameter files should be given with respect to the installation directory.

 * We've specified multiple times at which to dump power spectra in